wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 <hr>
 **Joseph Lau & friends** · *Vessels in Motion*

-A new movement and dance work exploring stillness, quiet, trance, and meditation across the dynamic, vibrational, and frequency range of the body.
+A new movement and dance work in development exploring stillness, quiet, trance, and meditation across the dynamic, vibrational, and frequency range of the body.

-With Joanne Perrie & Rander Martins de Melo.
+With Joanne Perrie and Rander Martins de Melo.

 Joseph is a North West dance artist creating collaborative performance work with fellow movers and musicians.
 His practice explores movement, rhythm, and collective physical presence.